rakeshcsit/pdi-health/README.md

 move the overall and engagement to the top

 encourage compliments -> maybe have a section on compliments and have that at the very top

+make it so I can update users role - for some reason it doesn't let me set the integer as the role

 1. on form for audit -> show lp link text but cut out https://github.com/coding-boot-camp/FullStack-Lesson-Plans/tree/master/02-lesson-plans/